The Four Noble Truths

 • Right speechSammā-vācā

-Practice speaking truthfully, kindly, beneficially, and harmoniously.
-Avoid lying, slander, harsh words, and idle chatter.
+Speak truthfully, kindly, beneficially, harmoniously.
+Avoid lies, slander, harsh words, idle chatter.
 Pause before speaking.

 • Right actionSammā-kammanta

-Act ethically by refraining from killing, stealing, and sexual misconduct.
-Choose actions that support well-being and non-harming.
+Act ethically: refrain from killing, stealing, sexual misconduct.
+Choose actions supporting well-being & non-harming.

 • Right livelihoodSammā-ājīva

-Engage in work that does not harm oneself or others.
-Avoid occupations involving deceit, exploitation, or trading in weapons, poisons, intoxicants, or living beings.
+Engage in work that doesn't harm self/others.
+Avoid deceit, exploitation, trade in weapons, poisons, intoxicants, beings.

 ConcentrationSamādhi